alaffin12/stackedit/Caught by Stradh.md

 ### Vallaki
 >The Old Svalich Road meanders around the valley here, watched over by dark brooding mountains to the north and south.
 The choking woods of the valley recede, revealing a sullen burg surrounded by a wooden palisade.
 The thick fog of the valley presses against this wall, as if looking for a way inside - to catch the town aslumber.

+As the party approaches the gate they will notice several eyes - and crossbows - trained on them.
+One of the guards - armed with a pike - will step forward.

 ### Tsolenka Pass

 ### Amber Temple